Blackkbeard/Neighbourly-App/README.md

 All the backend code is in the Back-end directory, run all backend commands from inside that directory.

 ### Setup .env for Backend
-Create a new file in the express directory called .env and add the following lines:
+Create a new .env file in the back-end directory and add the following lines:
 ```
 PORT=5001
 DATABASE=''